 Project Consulting.
-If you a firm principle or project leader with a project at a conceptual crossroads I may be able to help.
-As a practicing architect with a strong working knowledge of architecture history and theory I am able to provide a support and recommendations on issues at the intersection of the technical, the creative, and the discursive.
+If you are a firm principle or project leader with a project at a conceptual crossroads I may be able to help.
+As a practicing architect with a strong working knowledge of architecture history and theory I am able to provide a support and recommendations at the intersection of the technical, the creative, and the discursive.

 Writing and Publications

 “Wall Sections as Politics” Essay.
 Room One Thousand Issue 7: Material.
 Forthcoming.

 Untitled conversation between Peggy Deamer and Keefer Dunn on architecture, revolution, and organizing, Co-Author.
 Very Vary Veri Journal.
 Forthcoming early 2019.

 “Architect’s Debate Design’s Role in Immigrant Detention” Respondent.
 The Atlantic City Lab.
 July 2018.

 “Against Employability” Essay.
 Room One Thousand Issue 6: Work or Sim.
 May 2018.

 “Employability and Professional Practice” Essay on behalf of the Architecture Lobby.
 Paprika.
 December 2017.